Invoking a function

 In the management console

-, select the folder containing the function. -
+, navigate to the folder containing the function. -

 -